junkpasts/bitburner/README.md

 - Launches early-hack-template.js on each server with 374491 threads.

 6. early-hack-template.js (2,80GB ram)- gets you xp and money in early game.
-- harakiri-sushi (security 40, max$ 100M) is best for money in early game, n00dles is for first launch ever, foodnstuff very early game.
+- harakiri-sushi (Hack lvl 40, max$ 100M) is best for money in early game.
+Default target for early-hack-template.js
+- n00dles is for first launch only, you can skip it.
+(Hack lvl 1, max$ 2,5M)
+- foodnstuff is best for XP.
+(Hack lvl 1, max$ 25M)
-- phantasy (security 100, max$ 600M) is best for money mid game.
+- phantasy (Hack lvl 100, max$ 600M) is best for money mid game.

 - Security of server means minimum hacking skill needed to hack it.
 - Optimal - faster hacking is when your hack skill is 2x security level.
 For example 200 hack skill for phantasy and 80 for harakiri-sushi.